resting-medkit/resting-medkit/README.md

 </details>

 If you're planning on putting this into situation doc, please blur out my current username(NOT meddycarrot that's expection/.) and my oomfs' names(and github included.
-I do not want them getting doxxed cuz of me/srs)
+I do not want them getting doxxed cuz of me/srs).
+I kindly request this.